GDGTC/devfestmn/README.md

 # DEVFEST MN 2015 Website

+Current app in development is being hosted [on Firebase](https://devfestmn.firebaseapp.com/)

 # Getting Started

 This project is built through Gulp, with packages managed by NPM and Bower, so